-Northwood Lake is located southeast of the TH 169 Rockford Road interchange.
+Northwood Lake, located southeast of the TH 169 Rockford Road interchange, is classified as a Priority 1 Shallow Lake, per Section 2.7.2.2 of the 2015 BCWMC Plan.
 This lake has a relatively large drainage area of approximately 1355 acres, which includes roughly 824 acres from the City of Plymouth.
 Northwood Lake has a surface area of approximately fifteen acres.
 As discussed earlier, this lake is an identified DNR Public Water and is also included on the State Impaired Waters list for excess nutrients (see Section 6.4 for more information).
 At this time, no TMDL has been completed for Northwood Lake.
 BCWMC completed the Northwood Lake Watershed and Management Plan for Northwood Lake in 1996, identifying specific Best Management Practices (BMPs) to improve the water quality within the lake.
-The BMPs identified in the BCWMC plan are included in Section 4 of New Hopes LSWMP.
+BMPs identified in the BCWMC plan are included in Section 8 of New Hope's LSWMP.